 There are several manufacturers of 'repro' vintage rc airplanes and the models represent the Golden Era of aeromodelling, with some designs dating back to the 1930s.
 Like old cars, such planes are easily identifiable by their classic looks!

 Back then, model flying was of course a very different hobby.
 The earliest model airplanes to be self-propelled were done so by rubber bands, and soon these naturally evolved in to larger internal combustion powered free flight planes as technology developed and allowed the production of model IC engines, notably diesel ones in the early days.

 The earliest record of powered radio control flight gives 1937 as the year, with the model airplane and radio gear being built by Michigan engineers and model airplane enthusiasts Dr. Walt Good and his brother Bill.

-Traditionally, such airplanes were powered by diesel motors and there are still some manufacturers producing them, primarily for vintage model use.
+Traditionally, such airplanes were powered by diesel motors and there are still some manufacturers producing them, primarily for vintage model airplane use.

 The British based company Progress Aero Works (PAW) make a range of traditional diesel airplane motors, such as the classic 1.49cc example shown right.

-Vintage rc airplanes can be bought in kit form now, but there are also many plans available to build the model from scratch.
+Vintage rc airplanes can be bought in kit form now, but there are also many plans available if you prefer to build the model from scratch.
 My first powered RC plane was a Buccaneer, built from an original plan.
 It was my pride and joy!...